Frequently Asked Questions (FAQs)

 Will my case go to trial?

 The vast majority of claims we file settle before trial, without court or jury.
-In many of our cases, the manufacturers will settle all of our claims, rather than go to trial with us.
+In many of our cases, the manufacturers will settle all of our claims together, rather than go to trial.
 Since no one can predict whether or not a case will settle, our medical legal trial attorneys prepare all cases for trial.
 In many instances, hundreds to thousands of claims will be heard in the order they are filed, therefore, we suggest you begin the claims process as soon as possible.

 What is the statute of limitations (time limit) to make a claim for injuries?